Blood in Dog Urine: 6 Common Causes

 Diagnosing the Cause of a Dog Peeing Blood

-To diagnose the cause of the blood in your dog’s urine, your veterinarian may recommend some or all of the following tests:
+To diagnose the cause of the blood in your dog’s urine, your vet may recommend some or all of the following diagnostic tests:

 Physical Examination.
-Your veterinarian will perform a comprehensive head-to-tail physical examination, including palpating your dog’s abdomen and examining your dog’s genitalia.
+Your veterinarian will perform a comprehensive head-to-tail physical examination.
+This includes palpating your dog’s abdomen and examining your dog’s genitalia.
 The physical examination may also include a rectal examination, which allows the veterinarian to palpate the urethra and examine the prostate in male dogs.

 Urinalysis.
-Your veterinarian will likely request a urine sample for analysis which can be used to identify blood in the urine as well as other changes such as bacteria, crystals, and casts in the urine.
+Your vet will likely request a urine culture for analysis which can be used to identify blood in the urine as well as other changes such as bacteria, crystals, and casts in the urine.

 Radiographs (X-Rays).
-Your veterinarian may recommend radiographs (X-rays) of your pet’s abdomen to evaluate the urinary tract.
+Your vet may recommend X-rays of your pet’s abdomen to evaluate the urinary tract.
 Radiographs can help diagnose abnormalities such as stones and certain types of prostatic disease, as well as identify changes associated with other systemic illnesses.

 Ultrasound.
 Your veterinarian may recommend ultrasound imaging of your pet’s urinary tract to evaluate structures such as the bladder, kidneys, and prostate.
 Ultrasound can be used to diagnose certain diseases and may also be used to collect urine samples via a special method called cystocentesis.